 The top 10 places to see fall foliage in Toronto

-Fall foliage in Toronto is one of the saving graces of the season, what with its cold nights and the looming promise of winter.
-For about two weeks in mid October the city's parks and ravines are set ablaze with saturated yellows, oranges and reds before the starkness of November makes everybody depressed.
-Given our impressive tree population, it's possible to take in fall colours just by stepping out of the house, but if you're looking to take in the spectacle at its fullest, you'll want to plan a dedicated trip.
+Fall foliage in Toronto is one of the saving graces of the season before winter.
+For about two weeks in mid October the city's parks and ravines are set ablaze with saturated yellows, oranges and even a few reds before the starkness of November makes everybody depressed.
+It's a wonderful time of year to explore this city.

-Here are the top 10 places to see fall foliage in Toronto.
+Here are my picks for awesome spots to see fall foliage in Toronto.

 There's no better place to take in fall colours in the city than the Don Valley ravine system, which extends further north than most people realize.
 Crothers Woods and the Brick Works are top spots, but so too are Taylor Creek, Sunnybrook Park, Edwards Gardens, and the East Don Parkland.
 Peak colour usually takes place just after Thanksgiving.